yoeelfakhry/text-summarization/README.md

 No hyperparameter is hardcoded anywhere in the codebase — every experiment is fully reproducible from its config file alone.

----

-## Data & Baseline

-**Dataset:** `abisee/cnn_dailymail` v3.0.0 — 287k train / 13k val / 11k test.
-Articles average 615 words; ~5% exceed BART's 1,024-token input limit and get truncated (documented limitation, not silently ignored).
-A 2,000-example quality check found 0 degenerate reference summaries — no cleaning step was needed, a conclusion based on evidence rather than assumption.

-**Baseline (TextRank, extractive, non-neural):** built first, deliberately, as a control group — the question it answers is "does fine-tuning actually beat a free algorithm with zero training?"
-ROUGE-1: 0.30 / ROUGE-2: 0.12 / ROUGE-L: 0.26.

 <details>
 <summary><strong>Full experiment log — 4 training runs (click to expand)</strong></summary>